immanueldhliso-sys/LexoHubImmanuel/LEXO_CONSTITUTION.md

 - Page components import and compose design system components and shared components
 - Page components manage their own local state and side effects
 - Page components should be exported as default exports from their respective files
+- All page components must be properly exported through `src/pages/index.ts` for centralized imports

 **Design System Component Usage:**
 ```tsx